 Goal: Preserve the existing character and scale of pre-war (WWII) single-family residential areas of the city and allow for compatible infill development.

-Range of Uses: Single-family dwellings and supporting public recreational and community facilities allowed (e.g., schools and places of worship).
+Range of Uses: Single-family dwellings, agricultural, stormwater management, and supporting public recreational and community facilities allowed (e.g., schools and places of worship).
+Neighborhood serving businesses and traditional corner stores may be allowed where current or former commercial use is verified.
+Conversion to multifamily and neighborhood serving commercial uses may be allowed for certain existing historical non-residential buildings.

 Development Character: New development will fit the character and scale of surrounding single-family residential areas where structures are typically located on smaller lots and have small front and side setbacks.
-Incorporate risk reduction and adaptation strategies in the built environment.
+Maximum density of 15 units/acre.